OfTheWolf/NativeHtmlEditor/README.md

 # NativeHtmlEditor

-An html editor that supports converting between NSAttributedString and html.
+An HTML editor that converts `NSAttributedString` into HTML.

 | Editor View | Html Output |
 |:---:|:---:|